 How do I spot the next unicorn?

-Trends show that more and more UK unicorns are to be found in banking and biotech.
-But if you want to spot the next unicorn, you’ll need business smarts, great forecasting skills, and more than a sprinkle of good luck – ahem, magic.
+Trends show that more and more UK unicorns are to be found in banking and fintech.
+But if you want to spot the next unicorn, you’ll need business smarts, great forecasting skills, and more than a sprinkle of good luck, or should that be magic?

 We've made buying insurance simple.
 Get started.